 Building business connections can be advantageous too.
 For instance, you can seek these connections in events such as venture forums and business incubators.
 Establishing relationships in the angel investor communities can prove to be beneficial as well.

-Considering the fact that pre-IPO investments have a limited access for most investors and even for those who can easily access it, there is a high liquidity risk attached to it.
+Because pre-IPO investments have limited access for most investors and even for those who can easily access them, there is a high liquidity risk attached to them.
 However, there is a way to still invest in pre-IPO shares which ensures access to all the investors that are interested in private equity.

-What Risks Are Involved When Investing in Pre-IPO Shares?
+What Risks Are Involved When Investing in Pre-IPO Stock?

 Investing in itself is risky.
-It requires knowledge in business and investment, ability to analyze, and foresight to predict the development of the company.
-Investing into a company that has been public for some time can be easier as you can access stock charts and see the trajectory of its growth.
+It requires knowledge of business and investment, the ability to analyze, and foresight to predict the development of the company.
+Investing in a company that has been public for some time can be easier as you can access stock charts and see the trajectory of its growth.

 With pre-IPO shares, however, more risks are involved.
 It is much harder to evaluate the future of the company.
 This happens due to the risk of information asymmetry.